 To check your model run, already prepared model result files can be downloaded from the EMEP/MSC-W Open Source website under "Download" section: "Model Results".
-Unpacked files are placed in an output directory with model run results for a whole year and sometimes with a smaller test run for i.e. April.
+Unpacked files are placed in an output directory with model run results for a whole year.